emqx/emqx-sn/README.md

 ## Client

 ### NOTE
-- Topic ID is per-client, and will be cleared if client disconnected with broker or keep-alive failure is detected in broker.
+- Topic ID is per-client, and will be cleared if client disconnected with broker or keepalive failure is detected in broker.
 - Please register your topics again each time connected with broker.

 ### Library